dcowden/featurescript/README.md

 ![Awesome](https://github.com/dcowden/featurescript/raw/master/awesome.png)

 FeatureScript is a way to extend [Onshape](http://www.onshape.com) with really cool custom features.
 Sadly, Onshape does not provide a 'Featurescript Store' that lists all of the really good ones.
 Its official [list of FeatureScripts](https://www.onshape.com/featurescript) is not comprehensive or categorized.
 Onshape, however, does have another [FeatureScript](https://cad.onshape.com/FsDoc/) page with [tutorials](https://cad.onshape.com/FsDoc/tutorials/create-a-slot-feature.html) and [documentation](https://cad.onshape.com/FsDoc/library.html).
+You can also view the [Onshape Standard Library Source](https://cad.onshape.com/documents/12312312345abcabcabcdeff).

 ### Road Map
 This list is and will always be community edited.
 Future plans include adding authors, pictures, and a rating/voting system.